Audition / Portfolio Submission for LMU Theatre Arts

 Video Audition / Portfolio Review Deadlines

-- November 1 (early decision, early action or regular spring transfer students only)
+- November 1 - early decision, early action, spring transfers

 No DVDs accepted.
 Please submit in MP4 format or via public YouTube or Google video link.
 Please use the same name on your video audition email as the name you submitted on your admissions application.
 Thank you.